alihancakir/COLD-STORGE-CONTROLLER/README.md

 ![image](https://github.com/user-attachments/assets/a9008b2e-1204-4461-92ed-9eabfd5b06cd)

-I developed this project using ESPRESSIF-IDE.
+I developed this project using ESPRESSIF-IDF.
 Throughout the coding process, I actively utilized **_sdkconfig_** to ensure optimal configuration.
 Implementing FreeRTOS was a valuable experience, as it helped manage multiple tasks efficiently and reduce processing load.

 For now, the code structure will remain as it is.
 In future projects, I plan to focus more on data control and management.